yizhoucc/active_learning_irl/readme.md

 # todo
 - potential new task if this is not working. see task section.
 - implement part 2
+- test part2 stair case, where optimal phi selection already exist. check to see if this method recover similar stair case procedure.
+- is q(theta*) = p(theta|theta*)? for part 1? if so, the part2 become much bette in proofs.
+- think about demo task. ideally we want to show it in something like cartpole.
+- cartpole add more noise.

 # current res
 rrn baseline: good. cost doesnt matter but cost makes theta length matter